CooperUnion/buildingenergymodeling_workshops/arch134b_workshops/docs/05_2_passive_design_p2.md

 <br/><br/>

 ## Create Sky Matrix from Imported EPW Data
 Insert a "LB Analysis Period" component and connect to the _hoys output of SkyMatrix.
+Create two integer-type Number Sliders, one ranging from 1 to 12 and the other from 1 to 31.
+Connect the former to _start month and _end month inputs to represent the 12 months of the year.
+Wire the latter to _start day and _end day for the 30 days of the month.

 ```{image} ../_static/psvdgn1/psvdgn1_7.png
 :width: 100%
 :align: center